Daniel-Hanrahan-Tools-and-Games/IDTECH1_Game_V._Bug_Invasion/README.md

 This game uses other games to run, like an add-on expansion and it is an add-on expansion for all IWADs/Standalone games made in IDTECH1 and all primary standard IWADs/Standalone games made in IDTECH1 work out of the box, For any un-original content this game only uses dictionary lookups on IWADS for that content.

-Execute shell scripts must be enabled on your file manager and I have only tried the scripts with Linux Mint.
+Execute shell scripts must be enabled on your file manager and I have only tried the scripts with Linux Mint and this game on the AppImage.

 Shell scripts must have the exact path to your IDTECH1_Game_V._Bug_Invasion folder and UZDoom AppImage and example paths are placed in shell scripts, you will need to replace the example path with the actual path, For example: /example/path/UZDoom or /example/path/IDTECH1_Game_V._Bug_Invasion/Name_Of_IWAD/Level.wad, the /example/path must be replaced with the actual path before /UZDoom or /IDTECH1_Game_V._Bug_Invasion/Name_Of_IWAD/Level.wad in those situations.